Cory–Rawson High School

-Cory-Rawson High School is a public high school in Rawson, Ohio.
-It is the only high school in the Cory-Rawson Schools district.
+Cory–Rawson High School is a public junior high and high school in Rawson, Ohio.
+It serves students in grades seven through twelve and is the only junior high and high school in the Cory–Rawson Local School District.
 It is named for the villages of Mount Cory and Rawson.
-Their nickname is the Hornets.
-School colors are green and gold.
+Athletic teams are known as the Hornets and the school colors are green and gold.
 They are a member of the Northwest Central Conference.